 Teachers will be evaluated under the schedule and provisions required by TESS.
 All teachers, other than novice teachers, will have a summative evaluation over all domains and components at least once every four (4) years.
-To establish the initial four (4) year rotation schedule for teachers, other than novice teachers, to be summatively evaluated, at least one-quarter (1/4) of each school's teachers, other than novice teachers, will be selected for evaluation by drawing names out of a hat.
-Novice teachers will receive a summative evaluation in the year following the completion of their novice period and will be added to the four (4) year summative evaluation rotation for following years.
-A teacher who transfers into the District from another Local Educational Agency (LEA) shall be added to the four (4) year summative evaluation rotation based on when the teacher's most recent summative evaluation was conducted.
+To establish the initial four (4) year rotation schedule for teachers, other than novice teachers, to be summatively evaluated, at least one-quarter (1/4) of each school's teachers, other than novice teachers, will be selected for evaluation by their placement on the summative rotation schedule.
+Novice teachers will receive a summative evaluation in the year following the completion of their novice period and will be added to the four (4) year summative evaluation for following years.
+A teacher who transfers into the District from another Local Educational Agency (LEA) shall be added to the four (4) year summative evaluation based on when the teacher's most recent summative evaluation was conducted.